icse-tamil-translations/icse-tamil-translations.github.io/index.md

 - **What is the meaning of some text formats?
 E.g bold, italic type** **Bold** - Headings, subheadings, or important text which should be read before the normal text.
   *Italic* - Text added by the translators themselves which is not included in the original Tamil text, e.g a commentary or inline explanation.
+- **Do you use any Javascript or data analytics?**
+  Yes, we use Google Analytics to track website engagement, however by design, none of the webmasters know anything else about you.
+If you wish to not be tracked at     all, you can use a browser addon like NoScript which blocks Javascript for selected websites.

 ---